 The integration tool and process needs to be faster than the scope at which I’m building new systems, which is what creates integration problems.
 If your integration tool is not able to move fast enough, you can never catch up!
 If there’s innovation happening, then by definition you have an integration problem – and there should always be innovation happening.

-A: Many integration tools on the market are struggling with digital transformation themselves.
-For the most part, there are two sets of vendors: there’s the traditional ones who offer to move things from on-premise to cloud and there are newer ones, which are called cloud native and have struggled to support integration on the on-premise side.
+HM: Many integration tools on the market are struggling with digital transformation themselves.
+For the most part, there are two sets of vendors: there are the traditional ones who offer to move things from on-premise to cloud and there are newer ones, which are called cloud native and have struggled to support integration on the on-premise side.

 These two categories of players have not really fought for the same business.
 I think we’ll see much more competition on the integration side.
 The cloud based vendors realized they have to reach into the on-premise business and at the same time the on-premise vendors know that the cloud is going to happen so they’re moving offerings into the public cloud; So we’ll see much, much more competition, which is good because competition is good for customers.